 No, this shielding doesn't go on the case.
 That's too far away from the noise source.
 We're dealing with very high frequencies with very low impedance, the distance from logic board to chassis is just too great to be an effective shield.
 Our Cryo-Shield is our own proprietary shielding technology.
 This technology both absorbs and blocks EMI and is attached directly to the motherboard in key areas as well as to the internal power filter and power supply.
 This shield is comprised of several layers designed to block and absorb EMI between 10mhz-100ghz.
 The construction of the material allows for extremely fast response time, enabling a wide bandwidth filter that offers 60-70dB of noise reduction across the aforementioned bandwidth.
 By attaching the material directly to the chips on the motherboard EMI is more effectively absorbed and shielded.
 The impact is immediately noticeable.

 The DC Cable is a direct extension of the regulator's output stage.
 So any Capacitance, Resistance, or Inductance on that wire slows transient response and decreases power supply performance.
 As you go up each level in DC Cable you are decreasing the LCR characteristics of the cable, which in turn reduce power supply noise and self noise generated by the cable.
-Each level up provides more scale, richness, clarity, rhythm, and resolution.
-Each level up is a significant upgrade from the predecessor.
+The better cable offers considerably better performance, organic character, larger soundstage, and better dynamics.
 Because this cable is directly part of the output stage of the regulator its performance is MISSION CRITICAL and the first place we recommend upgrading.

 Core Audio Technology is now offering the Atomic Audio Labs Mac Platform.
 This was demoed for us at RMAF 2013 and proved far more than worthy.
 I'd say it is certainly $350 well spent and at least as big an upgrade as upgrading to our high-end DC Cable, if not better.
 A must-have for any mac mini configuration and more effective than the stillpoints under the Mac Mini.
 The Mac Platform is designed to be out of phase with the resonant frequency of the Mac Mini, thus canceling all chassis vibration.
 Even using no fan and an internal SSD, the Mac Platform made a really nice improvement on our show system that everyone in the room heard.
 Highly recommended.